 3. Bringing and inspiring people together not only from The East Timorese community but developing and promoting the means of community integration within a wider and diverse community in Peterborough.

-The Taça 20 de Maio is a large festival football tournament with 8-a-side teams organise by the East Timorese Community in Peterborough.
-It is an exciting and amazing sport event with its principal objective to celebrate the East Timorese Independence Day.
+The Taça 20 de Maio is a large festival football tournament organise by the ETAP.
+It is an exciting and amazing sport event with its principal objective to celebrate the East Timor Independence Day.
 The first football tournament was put together in 2015 which 16 teams took part on.
 These teams mainly came from Peterborough, However we welcomed teams from other places in the UK (e.g. Cambridgeshire, Great Yarmouth, Oxford and North of Ireland).

 In 2016 and 2017, we put togetehr 16 teams and 11 nationalities came from other places in the UK.